totaloncue/guides/infra/haproxy.md

 1. High-Availability Proxy
 1. High-performance, TCP/HTTP load balancer and proxy server
+1. Can operate at layer 4 (TCP) or layer 7 (HTTP)
+   1. In TCP mode, HAProxy simply forwards bidirectional traffic
+   1. In HTTP mode, HAProxy analyzes the protocol and can interact with it in multiple ways
 1. HAProxy is designed to isolate itself into a chroot jail during startup
    1. => cannot perform any file-system access
-1. In HTTP mode, both request and response are fully analyzed and indexed
+1.

 ## Installation without using Docker